rabbi204/roopokar-task/README.md

 ## This project feature

 This project is created using laravel and ajax.
+Also I use MySQL for database.

 - Laravel Default Authentication.
 - All Employee with profile.